swapna024/MPMC/README.md

    - Picks a pseudo-random number (1 to 6)
    - Displays the string: **"The number is:"**
    - Then shows the selected number (`1` to `6`) on the LCD

----

 ## 📦 Project Files

 - `interrupt_lcd.asm` – The complete assembly source code for this project.
 - `README.md` – You're reading it!
 - (Optional) `LICENSE` – MIT License to make the code open-source.

----

 ## ⚙️ Tools Used

 - 🛠️ **Keil µVision IDE** for writing and simulating 8051 Assembly code
 - You can also view/edit the `.asm` file using any text editor (e.g., VS Code, Notepad++)

----

 ## 📌 Notes

 - This project was originally tested using the Keil emulator.
-- If you no longer have Keil, you can still keep this code as a part of your GitHub portfolio or use online 8051 emulators.
 - It's a great starting point for beginners learning microcontroller interrupts and LCD interfacing.

----

 ## 📜 License

 This project is licensed under the **MIT License** — feel free to use, modify, and share it.
-Just don’t forget to give credit. 😊
+Just don’t forget to give credit.